gitperr/ansible-kubernetes/README.md

 3- Install python, and sudo on the pi `apt install python3 sudo -y`
 > You can get rid of steps 1-3 if you have already flashed a debian with a specific ssh key, sudo and python installed

-4- Clone this repo.
-On your ansible controller, create ~/.ssh/config file and add your pis there with their IPs, and alias them if you wish to
+4- Clone this repo on your ansible controller.
+5- On your ansible controller, create `~/.ssh/config` file and add your pis there with their IPs, and alias them if you wish to
-5- Add your pi to the `inventories/hosts.ini` file
+6- Add your pi to the `inventories/hosts.ini` file
-6- You should be ready to run the ansibles now
+7- You should be ready to run the ansibles now

 ## Start the cluster
 - Not entirely idempotent yet, but if you run with clean pis that haven't run k3s before, it should work.